burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * *Relationship of use* or *Delegation*.
 An object can play the role of influence, performance, and mediation.
 * *Inclusion.* An object can be composed of other objects:
-    * *Aggregation by reference* -  a situation when object reference to parts.
+    * *Aggregation by reference* - a situation when an object references parts.
     * *Composition* - a situation when an object consists of parts.

 **Categories of objects in OOP:**

 * *Real objects.* An abstraction of the actual existence of objects in the physical world (table).
 * *Roles.* An abstraction of purpose, purpose (student, person).
-* *Incidents.* An abstraction of something that happened or happened (power surge)
+* *Incidents.* An abstraction of something that happened (power surge)
 * *Interaction.* Objects obtained from the interaction between objects
 * *Specifications.* Used as a rule representation or quality criterion

 **What is Class:**

-A class is an abstraction of things in the real world such that all items in this set have the same characteristics.
+A class is an abstraction of things in the real world, such that all items in this set have the same characteristics.
 All objects are subject to and conform to the same set of rules and behaviors.

-**Relationships between classes:**
+**Relationships between classes**
 1) *Inheritance.* One class is built on top of another
 2) *Usage.* An object of one class calls methods on an object of another class
 3) *Include.* A class includes other classes.